qiaoyiliu/ist719-info-viz/index.md

 toc_sticky: true
 ---

-# Welcome to IST719: Data Visualization in R

 This course explores the art and science of information visualization using **R** and **Adobe Illustrator**.

 Use the left sidebar to navigate to the syllabus, weekly schedule, lab materials, and assignments.

----